pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 Philoshopy
 ----------

-The ref::`torch_geometric.explain` module provides a set of tools to explain the predictions of a :class:`torch_geometric.nn.model`  or to explain the underlying phenomenon of a dataset (see `"GraphFramEx: Towards Systematic Evaluation of Explainability Methods for Graph Neural Networks"
+This module provides a set of tools to explain the predictions of a :class:`torch_geometric.nn.model`  or to explain the underlying phenomenon of a dataset (see `"GraphFramEx: Towards Systematic Evaluation of Explainability Methods for Graph Neural Networks"
 <https://arxiv.org/abs/2206.09677>`_  for more details).